gf355/COVID-19-information/README.md

 # Contribution

 We are looking for more volunteers.
-Please fill this form https://forms.gle/TKtohgTFgXje1RVp9 to sign up to be a pround contributor of this project!
+Please fill [this google form](https://forms.gle/TKtohgTFgXje1RVp9) to sign up to be a pround contributor of this project!

 # Add/modify events to this timeline via pull requests